-- To make this recipe Paleo, you can use avocado or olive oil to saute everything but if you can tolerate ghee or butter, it really makes a difference!
+For Paleo Stuffin use avocado or olive oil to sauté everything but if you can tolerate ghee or butter, it really makes a difference!

 Riced Cauliflower Stuffing